raphaelmansuy/code2prompt/README.md

 ## Roadmap

    - [ ] Interractive filtering
-   - [ ] Include system in template to promote re-usability of sub templates.
+   - [X] Include system in template to promote re-usability of sub templates.
+   - [X] Support of input variables
    - [ ] Tokens count for Anthropic Models and other models such LLama3 or Mistral
    - [X] Cost Estimations for main LLM providers based in token count
    - [ ] Integration with [qllm](https://github.com/quantalogic/qllm) (Quantalogic LLM)